Assaf Granit: Television

-In 2008, Granit was eliminated during the second season of the show "Knife Fight" on Channel 10, and represented Israel in the American version of the show.
+In 2008, Granit was eliminated during the second season of the show Knife Fight on Channel 10, and represented Israel in the American version of the show.

-Since January 2014, Granit has served as a judge on the cooking reality show "Game of Chefs" (Mischakei HaChef) on Channel 13.
+Since January 2014, Granit has served as a judge on the cooking reality show Game of Chefs (Mischakei HaChef) on Channel 13.

-Since 2015, Granit has hosted the docu-reality show "Revolution in the Kitchen" on Channel 2, which is the Israeli version of the British show "Kitchen Nightmares" hosted by chef Gordon Ramsay.
+Since 2015, Granit has hosted the docu-reality show Revolution in the Kitchen on Channel 2, which is the Israeli version of the British show Kitchen Nightmares hosted by chef Gordon Ramsay.

-In March 2017, the show "Chef Games: Food on Wheels" premiered, in which Granit participated along with chefs Meir Adoni and Moshik Roth.
+In March 2017, the show Chef Games: Food on Wheels premiered, in which Granit participated along with chefs Meir Adoni and Moshik Roth.

-In 2021 he starred in the second season of the series "Being Filmed" which airs on Hot 3.
+In 2021 he starred in the second season of the series Being Filmed which airs on Hot 3.

-On January 24, 2022, he began serving as a judge on the reality show "The Next Restaurant" on Channel 13, alongside chefs Moshik Roth, Yossi Shitrit and Ruthie Russo.
+On January 24, 2022, he began serving as a judge on the reality show The Next Restaurant on Channel 13, alongside chefs Moshik Roth, Yossi Shitrit and Ruthie Russo.
 He guest starred in the second season of the series Home Alone.

 In 2022, he was a judge on the first Israeli season of The Next Restaurant.

+Honors

+In 2026 Granit was honored as one of the 14 torchbearers in the national Israeli Independence Day ceremony.